This post may contain affiliate links. Read my full disclosure here.

 To the jar, add the rest of the ingredients except for the oil (Champagne vinegar, Dijon mustard, Lemon juice, and Salt).
 All ingredient measurements are listed in the recipe below.

-Once all the oil is added, beat the mayo with the immersion blender moving it up and down in the jar for about a minute or until the mixture has thickened.
-Store your homemade mayo in a jar with a lid on in the fridge for up to two weeks.
+Beat until the mixture has thickened.
+Store your homemade mayo in a jar with a lid in the fridge for up to two weeks.
 This absolutely beats store bought mayo in every way!

 Homemade Mayo